 The relationship of the Congolese entities seems far friendlier.
-While overlapping in areas of operations, they record no confrontations between themselves, clashing exclusively with the Armed Forces of the Democratic Republic of the Congo (FARDC), United Nations Organization Stabilization Mission in the DR Congo is significant that the reported incursions of Islamic State into the region entailed no observable change in the ADF's ways.
+While overlapping in areas of operations, they record no confrontations between themselves, clashing exclusively with the Armed Forces of the Democratic Republic of the Congo (FARDC), United Nations Organization Stabilization Mission in the DR Congo (MONUSCO), and infrequently also with local Mai Mai groups. incursions of Islamic State into the region entailed no observable change in the ADF's ways.